kaylinli/fontorganizer/README.md

 ## How do I run it?

+First, ensure that OpenCV Python is installed (if not installed, run ```pip install opencv-python```).
 Open main.py in a python code editor or IDE on your Windows machine and run it there.
 A window should pop up with the application.
 Because it retrieves font files stored in C:\Windows\Fonts, it will not run in a browser editor or on a non-Windows machine.

 ## Why is this useful? (and what is lettering/typesetting?)